 The spread of Hallyu (the Korean wave) has taken the entire world by storm and it did not miss Cambodia.
+I even saw a Kpop poster hanging on the walls of person’s house out in the jungle in Ratanakiri, Seoul has left a giant footprint.
 While most other countries, like India, Japan, Germany and France help to maintain and restore the national heritage sites, South Korea is helping with infrastructure and as a result, throngs of Korean tourists and business people visit the land of wonder in droves.
-There are Korean restaurants splattered throughout the larger cities and Kpop stars shine on posters and in people’s’ hearts.
+There are restaurants selling Korean food splattered throughout the larger cities and Kpop stars shine on posters and in people’s’ hearts.
 Even the store owners at local markets can speak Korean to passing tourists, usually words learnt from Kdramas.
 North Korea also shares ties with Cambodia, so you will even find North Korean travelers, students and restaurants, like Pyongyang in Siem Reap.
 My favourite discovery of Kpop in Cambodia was a few posters of Girl’s Generation and Big Bang in the most rural part of Ratanakiri, Koh Peak village on the Tonle San River.
 I also learnt that Rain Toek Menghout’s favourite Kpop star, he was the head chef at Templation Resort in Siem Reap.

 8. The ubiquity of the People’s Republic of Cambodia Party